frankwallis/react-slidedown/README.md

 react-slidein is perfect for dropdown lists, popup menus, accordions and closeable panels which have varying sized content.

+I am not aware of any cross-browser issues from IE10 and onwards.

 ## Installation ##

 ```sh